Meet YOLO26: next-gen vision AI.

 # platform_has_fast_fp16/int8 were removed from the Builder in TensorRT 10; default to True when absent

-half = getattr(builder, "platform_has_fast_fp16", True) and half
+use_fp16 = getattr(builder, "platform_has_fast_fp16", True) and quantize == 16

-int8 = getattr(builder, "platform_has_fast_int8", True) and int8
+use_int8 = getattr(builder, "platform_has_fast_int8", True) and quantize == 8

-if int8 and dataset is None:
+if use_int8 and dataset is None:

 raise ValueError("INT8 TensorRT export requires a calibration dataset.")